-[112] There was some debate about this.
+[119] There was some debate about this.
 Some members of the Committee expressed concern that the provision in Rule 16 that the solicitor provide an undertaking brings home the significance of this particular acceptance of service.
 However, it was thought that this should be clear to solicitors in any event.
-Solicitors deal with service of statements of claim on their offices as registered office for corporate clients, and could equally deal appropriately with statements of claim for which they had accepted service.
+Solicitors deal with service of statements of claim on their offices as registered office for corporate clients.
+It would be no more difficult to deal appropriately with statements of claim for which they had accepted service.
 The present rule means that a mere "acceptance of service" is meaningless, and this can result in errors, delay and expense.
 Therefore, the Committee proposes that acceptance of service alone should be sufficient.